sfogo/spring-demoa2/README.md

 This is a simple OAuth2 demo application whose server uses [Spring Boot](http://projects.spring.io/spring-boot), [Spring Security OAuth2](http://projects.spring.io/spring-security-oauth) as well as [Spring MVC](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html).
 You may invoke the server pretty much any way you like (browser location, curl, postman) but you can also drop this [client](/client) application in a web server.

-Server has been deployed and tested in the following conditions :
+Server is packaged as a web archive (`war`).
+It has been deployed and tested in the following conditions :
 * Embedded Tomcat in Heroku
 * Local HTTP Tomcat
 * Local HTTP Embedded Tomcat ([Webapp Runner](https://github.com/jsimone/webapp-runner))